piyush97/Homelab/README.md

 ## Conclusion

 Thank you for exploring my Homelab server configuration.
-This setup provides multiple reverse proxy solutions to fit different needs and preferences, from the user-friendly NPMplus to the powerful and modern Caddy solution.
+This setup uses SWAG as the reverse proxy solution, providing nginx-based automatic SSL certificates and fail2ban security integration for all services.

 If you have any questions, need further assistance, or want to contribute, feel free to reach out through the repository issues or discussions!